avventuriere/avventuriere.github.io/README.md

-A Github Pages template for my academic website.
-The template was forked from academicpages/academicpages.
+My academic website.
+The template was forked from academicpages/academicpages and modified.